Paleo Drought Workshop

-A workshop on April 19th in San Pedro is intended to help Southern California water agencies and others who want to gain information for improving drought preparedness and updating Urban Water Management Plans.
-The workshop is sponsored by the California Department of Water Resources (DWR) and the Water Education Foundation.
+This April 19th workshop in San Pedro was focused on helping Southern California water agencies and others to gain information for improving drought preparedness and updating Urban Water Management Plans.
+The workshop was sponsored by the California Department of Water Resources (DWR) and the Water Education Foundation.

 California’s recent drought of 2012-16 revealed drought vulnerabilities for water users throughout the state.
-This workshop will highlight new information about paleo droughts in Southern California local watersheds and impacts of climate change that will alter drought vulnerability in the future.
+This workshop highlighted new information about paleo droughts in Southern California local watersheds and impacts of climate change that will alter drought vulnerability in the future.

 DWR commissioned the University of Arizona to use paleoclimate information from tree-ring records to reconstruct past drought periods in key Southern California watersheds and in the Colorado River Basin.
 This recreated long-term record will help water managers better assess the risk of dry conditions in their service areas and plan appropriately for mitigation of those conditions, by providing quantitative measures of the number of droughts of various durations that have occurred over a centuries-long reconstructed record.
 Read more details about the tree-ring study in this DWR press release.

 - Drought in the Southern California paleo record & a guidebook on use of paleo data